 high accuracy drive-shaft sensor

 Since 2018, the development work on the UHA has continued, focused on further improving accuracy through complex modeling and signal correction algorithms carried out within the firmware.
+The MagCanica UHA driveshaft torque sensor system has now become the industry standard for in-vehicle torque instrumentation, with a fleet of over 1,000 UHA systems typically running in the field at any given time.

 Figure 3 Image of two UHA sensors installed